isomerpages/moe-angmokiosec/_amksian-experience/MOE Sexuality Education in Schools.md

-14. Parents, who wish to attend the school sexuality education programmes, should contact the school to make the necessary arrangements.
+14. Parents, who wish to attend the school sexuality education programmes, should contact the school to make the necessary arrangements.</u>